“Contemporary laid-back luxury in the heart of picture-perfect Pienza, a charming slice of authentic Tuscan life”

 - Wine tasting

-Children are welcome and stay for free.
-Kids under 5 eat for free in the restaurant.
-The village is very kid-friendly and has no traffic for most of the day, La Bandita Townhouse opens onto pedestrian-only cobblestoned streets.
+Children are welcome and the village is very kid-friendly and has no traffic for most of the day, La Bandita Townhouse opens onto pedestrian-only cobblestoned streets.

 Babies (0-1 years), Toddlers (1-4 years)